LLENN8/MisaKeylogger/README.md

 3. Use keyboard shortcuts `Ctrl+C` to log copied content and `Ctrl+V` to log pasted content.
 4. Press `Ctrl+C` to stop the keylogger and exit gracefully.

-## Code Review

-Here are some points for code review:

-- The code structure is well-organized and easy to follow.
-- Variable names are descriptive, enhancing code readability.
-- Functions are appropriately commented, explaining their purpose and usage.
-- Exception handling is implemented for potential errors, ensuring robustness.
-- Threading is used efficiently to monitor active windows and the clipboard concurrently.
-- The usage of external libraries such as `psutil` and `pygetwindow` is justified for gathering system information and monitoring active windows.

 ## Output Example

 ### Folder Structure